Welcome to our school Community Council page!

 *For parents who do not use MyDSD, other voting methods are available.
 Contact Mrs. Plowman via email for more information (email@example.com)

-Starting the 2018-2019 school year, there will be 8 parent members and 4 teacher member.
-Four (4) parent positions are open for application/election.
+There will be 8 parent members and 4 teacher member.
+Four (4) parent positions are open for application/election for the 2020-2021 school year.